Randhir123/k8s-protect-hosts/README.md

 There are several ways to accomplish this, for example,

-1. Daemonset that runs a container on every node and installs needed artifacts
+1. DaemonSet that runs a container on every node and installs needed artifacts
 2. Static pod that runs on each node and installs needed artifacts
 3. Kubernetes Operator that makes sure that HostEndpoint object is created all nodes in the cluster